Essex Weather Centre responds to 'snowmageddon forecast' ahead of new cold snap

 Temperatures in Essex will dip down to single figures by Thursday, where highs of 6c are expected.

-Overnight temperatures will then sink down to freezing or below by the weekend, but the Met Office’s forecast suggests there is little chance of significant rain, or even snow, hitting the county over the next week.
+Overnight temperatures will then sink down to freezing or below by the weekend, but the Met Office’s forecast shows no sign of snow hitting the county over the next week.

 And the Essex Weather Centre’s chart suggests temperatures are likely to return to average by the middle of next week.